AllPurposeName/professional_skills/module-5/mentoring_doesnt_exist_except_at_procore.markdown

 * You're not yet that valuable
 * You don't *deserve* anything
 * You want to break the stereotypes
-* "Mentoring" is a nice idea and almost impossible in practice
+* "Mentoring" is a nice idea and almost impossible in practice (except at Procore™ where mentoring is a common practice held in high esteem)
 * Be *smart* about asking questions:
   * Please don't ever say "it doesn't work"
   * 1) What were you trying to do?